maranomynet/es-in-css/README.md

 **Syntax:** `VariableStyles<T>.override(vars: { [P in T]?: string }): string`

-Returns string with redeclarations for any of the variables of type `T`.
+Returns string with redeclarations for any of the CSS variables of type `T`.
 Property names not matching `T` are dropped/ignored.

 ```ts